bedla/maven-assertj-generator-test-error/README.md

   +- ...
 ```

 The `contextClassLoader` is ClassWorlds Realm of current AssertJ generator plugin.
+It also contains
+`assertj-core-2.9.1.jar` library, but there is no `junit-4.12.jar` on `contextClassLoader`'s classpath.

 ```
 contextClassLoader = Thread.currentThread().getContextClassLoader() =